 A liver biopsy is a diagnostic procedure that doctors perform to examine the health of liver tissue.
-It sometimes causes a small amount of pain, which should be manageable with pain medication.
+It sometimes causes a small amount of pain, which should be manageable with medication.

 During a biopsy, a doctor removes cells from an organ to examine them for disease.
 Healthcare professionals perform most liver biopsies with a needle, which they insert between the ribs or below the ribcage.
 A small incision in the skin allows for the needle to pass through.

 Alternatively, some surgical teams use a tube that they pass through a vein in the neck.
 They will use ultrasound to guide the needle into the liver.
 They then withdraw the needle quickly to remove the liver sample, and the individual will lay on their side afterward to apply pressure to the injection site and support clotting.

 A healthcare professional will administer a local anesthetic to numb the skin before inserting the needle.
 In this case, the person should only feel pressure from the needle and no pain.
 However, there may be some pain following the procedure, which people can control with pain medication.

 - the research on liver biopsy pain levels

 - how to manage pain both during and after a liver biopsy